Macrame FAQs

 Do you teach classes?

-Not yet, but I will do lessons, just shoot me a message.
+Yes, if you would like to set up a class/workshop or private lesson, just shoot me a message.
 I also have a plant hanger tutorial on how to make a mini plant hanger on YouTube.

 What types of materials do you use?